DataDog/dd-apm-test-agent/README.md

 - `LOG_SPAN_FMT` [`"[{name}]"`]: Format string to use when outputting spans in logs.

 - `SNAPSHOT_DIR` [`"./snapshots"`]: Directory in which snapshots will be stored.
-  Can be overridden by providing the `dir` query param on `/snapshot`.
+  Can be overridden by providing the `dir` query parameter on `/snapshot`.

 - `SNAPSHOT_CI` [`0`]: Toggles CI mode for the snapshot tests.
 Set to `1` to enable.
 CI mode does the following: